1 Corporate Information

 Depreciation methods, estimated useful lives and residual value

-Depreciation is provided on a Straight Line Method over the estimated useful lives of assets.
+Depreciation is provided on a Straight-Line Method over the estimated useful lives of assets.

-The Company depreciates its property, plant and equipment over the useful life in the manner prescribed in Schedule II to the Act, and the management believes that useful life of assets are same as those prescribed in Schedule II to the Act.
+The Company depreciates its property, plant and equipment over the useful life in the manner prescribed in Schedule II to the Act, and the management believes that useful life of assets are same as those prescribed in the Schedule II to the Act.

 The residual values are not more than 5% of the original cost of the asset.
 The assets residual values and useful lives are reviewed and adjusted if appropriate, at the end of each reporting period.

 The carrying amount of an item of property, plant and equipment is derecognized on disposal or when no future economic benefits are expected from its use or disposal.
-The gain or loss arising from the derecognition of an item of property, plant and equipment is measured as the difference between the net disposal proceeds and the carrying amount of the item and is recognized in the Statement of Profit and Loss when the item is derecognized.
+The gain or loss arising from the de-recognition of an item of property, plant and equipment is measured as the difference between the net disposal proceeds and the carrying amount of the item and is recognized in the Statement of Profit and Loss when the item is derecognized.

-Capital Work in Progress and Capital Advances
+Capital Work-In-Progress and Capital Advances

 Cost of assets not ready for intended use, as on the Balance Sheet date is shown as capital work in progress.
 Advances given towards acquisition of fixed assets outstanding at Balance Sheet date are disclosed as Other Current Assets.

-1.4 Intangible Assets
+2.4 Intangible Assets

 Computer software are stated at cost, less accumulated amortization and impairments, if any.
-Amortization method and useful life

 The Company amortizes computer software using the straight-line method over the period of 5 years.
 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
 These are included in the Statement of Profit and Loss.

-1.5 Inventories
+2.5 Inventories

 (i) Initial Recognition and Measurement